 - Stokes Library

-All library locations are open for study and browsing from 9 a.m. to 5 p.m.
+All library locations are currently open for study and browsing from 9 a.m. to 5 p.m.
 Monday through Friday.
 Please make reservations no later than the evening prior to your visit.
 You will receive a confirmation email with instructions.
+Evening and weekend hours will begin Feburary 1.

 Following social protocols - wearing a face covering at all times, maintaining a social distance of six feet, and frequent handwashing - is mandatory while visiting library spaces.
 Protocols may vary from location to location.